Huw Thomas (Labour politician): Ceredigion 2015 Campaign

-Leader of Cardiff Council (2017 to present)
+Leader of Cardiff Council (2017–2026)

-Thomas was re-elected as a Councillor in 2017 and quickly announced he planned to challenge the then leader of Cardiff Council Phil Bale for the leadership - a challenge he duly won.
-He was at the time Wales' youngest council leader, at age 31.
+Thomas was re-elected as a Councillor in 2017 and quickly announced he planned to challenge the then leader of Cardiff Council Phil Bale for the leadership – a challenge he won.
+He was at the time Wales's youngest council leader, at age 31.
 He declared the construction of the new Cardiff Bus Interchange and Central square redevelopment plan, as well as a new indoor arena for Cardiff as his priorities upon becoming leader.

 As leader he proposed a Cardiff style 'Crossrail' scheme, and faced criticism for suggesting a Congestion Charge for Cardiff.

-2026 Senedd Election Campaign
+Following his election to the Senedd, on 9 May 2026 Thomas resigned as leader of Cardiff Council.

+Member of the Senedd (2026–present)

-Thomas was selected as Welsh Labour's top-ranked candidate for the 2026 Senedd election in the new superconstituency of Caerdydd Penarth, making him highly likely to win one of the six available seats.
+Thomas was selected as Welsh Labour's top-ranked candidate for the 2026 Senedd election in the new superconstituency of Caerdydd Penarth.
+He was subsequently elected as a MS.